mloncode/codegraph/README.md

     })
 ```

-**GraphQL** doesn't have a direct equivalent, since it cannot switch on the node type.
+**graphQL** doesn't have a direct equivalent, since it cannot switch on the node type.
 Instead we extract the path node, and optionally load path-related fields from the child node.

 ```graphql